waywardgeek/infnoise/README.md

 To reproduce these simulations, download the TINA spice simulator from Ti.com.

-Here is a "small" INM:
+Here is a "small" modular noise multiplier:

 ![Schematic of small Infinite Noise Multiplier](infnoise_small/schematic.png?raw=true "Small Infinite Noise Multiplier")